mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 **Question:** [Roshi](glossary#roshi)?
 Earlier on, you told us the story of the monk who asked the master, “Do you hear the raindrops?”
 And he said, “I almost hear the raindrops.”
 And you just mentioned that Buddha said he didn’t hear the thunder.
 Are they saying the same thing as ... ?

-**Katagiri:** Same.
+**Katagiri Roshi:** Same.
 The expression is different, but same situation.

 The [Zen Master](glossary#zen-master) is always right in the middle of real rain drops.
 But, it’s not necessary to stay with it.
 That’s why any time, anywhere, he can go to the right, to the left.
 That’s why he said *almost*.
 Because if you say, “I am to the left; I am this here” – immediately another aspect or side says, “Hey, hey!
 Why don’t you come this way?”
 So [you say], “Okay, I will go.”
 And then if you stay there, and proclaim, “I am here,” another side says, “Why don’t you come here?”
 That is [dualistic](glossary#dualistic). *[Thunder.]*